 -Deferred Action for Childhood Arrivals (DACA)

 -A pending asylum application (with a temporary social security number)

 -Or any other form of immigration status not listed in the “qualified alien” list above – including if they are undocumented and without any immigration status

 If you are a qualified alien, you may access some disaster relief benefits, such as cash assistance, through FEMA.
 If you are an undocumented immigrant, access to FEMA cash assistance will not be available to you directly.
 However, you may apply on the behalf of a minor child who is either a qualified alien or U.S. citizen in your household.
 Alternatively, another adult household member may qualify the household for assistance.
 Having one family member who qualifies for FEMA cash assistance as a result of being a qualified alien or U.S. citizen can make the whole household eligible for FEMA cash assistance.

 If you are undocumented, you should not and are not required to provide any information about your own immigration status.
 The FEMA cash assistance application will only ask for a Social Security number for the eligible child or family member.

 15.3.2 – D-SNAP Eligibility

 It is important to note that eligibility for D-SNAP, otherwise known as disaster food stamps, is significantly broader than that of the FEMA cash assistance program.
-Immigrants can apply for disaster food stamps regardless of what form of immigration status they have, even if they are undocumented.
+All immigrants can apply for disaster food stamps regardless of what form of immigration status they have, or if they have no valid immigration status at all.
 The form that you will need to complete for D-SNAP does ask for a Social Security number but if you are an immigrant who does not have a Social Security number, you may leave the space blank.
 To receive D-SNAP, you will be required to verify your identity through some form of identification (including photo and non-photo ID, mail, an affidavit from individuals who know and can attest to your identity, etc.) if you are the head of the household.